AdobeDocs/campaign-standard.en/help/start/using/interface-description.md

 ### Help {#help}

->[!NOTE]
->
->This improvement is a private beta and will be deployed for all customers in 2021.

 * **[!UICONTROL Search]** allows you to retrieve documentation, articles and videos and filter content by solution

 * **[!UICONTROL Help]** tab